StayCool21/INDYCAR-Edits-for-NR2003/README.md

 3. Engine changes.
 In both EXEs, I added more torque and an increased redline of 11,500 RPM.
 The added torque should give quite a bit more acceleration than the traditional pta physics.

+4. Ride height increases.
+With the normal pta physics, there was a lot of clipping going on, especially on high-banked ovals.
+You should be able to change both front and rear heights to higher values to alleviate some of this issue.
+Some clipping still may occur, however.

+## Installation Instructions